Statement on Nondiscrimination

 In compliance with applicable law, such as Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, The Age Discrimination Act of 1975, and The Americans with Disabilities Act and ADA Amendments, St. Catherine University (the “University”) admits students and administers its education policies, financial aid and scholarship programs, and its educational, athletic and other University administered programs without regard to race, color, national origin, age, religion, creed, disability, marital status, gender/sex (including pregnancy or pregnancy-related conditions), gender identity/expression, sexual orientation, or status with regard to public assistance.
 Notwithstanding the foregoing, as a historical women’s undergraduate institution and as permitted by law, the University limits student admissions to its undergraduate College of Women to individuals who identify as female.

-Among other prohibited forms of sex discrimination, the University will not tolerate sexual misconduct in any form.
-The University will promptly and equitably respond to all reports of sexual misconduct in order to eliminate the misconduct, prevent its recurrence, and address its effects on any individual or the community.
+The University will not tolerate Sexual Misconduct in any form.
+The University will promptly and equitably respond to all reports of Sexual Misconduct in order to take steps to eliminate the misconduct, prevent its recurrence, and address its effects on any individual and/or the community.

-Inquiries or complaints about Title IX, sex discrimination, sexual harassment, or other forms of sexual misconduct may be directed to the College's Title IX Coordinator: Sarah Schnell, Title IX Coordinator and Human Resources Director, Derham Hall #8, email@example.com, and 651-690-6565.
+Inquiries or complaints about Title IX, sex discrimination, or Sexual Misconduct may be directed to the University’s Title IX Coordinator: Sarah Schnell, Title IX Coordinator and Human Resources Director, Derham 113, email@example.com, and 651-690-6565.